What's the significance of a fundal height measurement?

 Answer From Yvonne Butler Tobah, M.D.

-Fundal height is generally defined as the distance from the pubic bone to the top of the uterus measured in centimeters.
-After 20 weeks of pregnancy, your fundal height measurement often matches the number of weeks you've been pregnant.
+A fundal height measurement is typically done to determine if a baby is small for its gestational age.
+The measurement is generally defined as the distance in centimeters from the pubic bone to the top of the uterus.
+The expectation is that after week 24 of pregnancy the fundal height for a normally growing baby will match the number of weeks of pregnancy — plus or minus 2 centimeters.
 For example, if you're 27 weeks pregnant, your health care provider would expect your fundal height to be about 27 centimeters.

-A fundal height measurement might be less accurate, however, if you:
+A fundal height measurement might be less accurate, however, if you have a body mass index of 30 or higher (obesity) or have a history of fibroids.

-A fundal height that measures smaller or larger than expected — or increases more or less quickly than expected — could indicate conditions such as:
+A fundal height that measures smaller or larger than expected — or increases more or less quickly than expected — could indicate:

 - Slow fetal growth (intrauterine growth restriction)